 Here’s what we can tell you.
 Up to 25 percent of women experience bleeding or spotting in the first trimester — and implantation is one cause of first trimester bleeding.

-There are other differences that can help you determine whether you are experiencing implantation bleeding or your period:
+Other differences can help you determine whether you are experiencing implantation bleeding or your period:

 - implantation bleeding is most likely to be light pink or brown (as opposed to the bright or dark red of your period)